Updated July 22, 2024

 Chime also offers a respectable 2.00% APY with their savings accounts and there are no monthly fees and no minimum balance requirements.[3]

-Bluevine is a popular online business checking account for its high APY.
-You can earn 4.25% APY on balances up to $3M for Premier customers; 2.0% APY on balances up to $250,000 for Standard tier customers that meet monthly eligibility requirements.
+You can earn 4.25% APY on balances up to $3M for Premier customers; 3.0% APY on balances up to $250,000 for Plus customers; 1.5% APY on balances up to $250,000 for Standard tier customers that meet monthly eligibility requirements.

-You can also add as many additional users as you want.
+You can also add as many users as you want.
 So it's great for businesses with multiple owners.
 You can set the level of account access each user gets (full, limited, or read-only).

 Pros